Log in

 Well, good things take time.

-I therefore ask Groupe Bogart to reveal the creator, who deserves applause.
+I therefore ask Groupe Bogart to reveal the creator who deserves applause.

-The weariness of the disco era, the desire for clarity and the breakthrough of electronic coolness reflect the awakening after an exaggerated party of analog proportions.
+The weariness of the disco era, the desire for clarity, and the breakthrough of electronic coolness reflect the awakening after an exaggerated party of analog proportions.

-Like a prequel to the main movie.
+Like a prequel to the main film.

-Ingenious advertising.
+Brilliant advertising.

 But now a pole in the hands, the high jump over conventional barriers.